EliasHadjAmmar/BA/paper/identification.md

 Well, that’s why it will be important to split the sample along all possible dimensions, like city size at the time of split, and see where the effects come from.

+## Validity

+If I do a DiD, I definitely need an event study (or the staggered equivalent) to show parallel trends / no pre-trends.

+I'm a bit scared that there *is* no staggered equivalent to an event study?
+I'm sure it will be in the Baker et al. (2022) paper.

+Acharya and Lee (2019) show that a shortage of male heirs led to worse development.
+Intuitively, this seems like a glaring weakness of my approach.
+But is it?
+If I compare cities with no territory switches to cities *with* territory switches, then I should expect a negative effect of the switch.
+(Check whether they find this for the long term or short term).
+But if I restrict the sample to cities that switched, and the only variation I use is variation in new-territory size, then it should be a non-issue.

+I definitely need a glanceable list of all issues.